Master KG: Career

 Master KG's music career started when he got in touch with DJ Maebela and they began experimenting with music software specifically FL Studio.
-In 2016, after much practice, he released his first single "Situation"..
+In 2016, after much practice, he released his first single "Situation".

 2017–2020: Skeleton Move (2018)

 After getting signed to his former record label, Open Mic Productions, he released his chart-topping single "Skeleton Move" featuring Zanda Zakuza.

 On 21 September 2018, his debut album Skeleton Move was released.
 The album features artists including Zanda Zakuza, Makhadzi, Team Mosha and many others.
 He sings in his local language Khelobedu, a language spoken by Lobedu People.
 Master KG has performed in a number of other countries including Zambia.
 In December 2018, his song "Skeleton Move" was apparently voted Thobela FM's song of the year and sparked controversy as King Monada's fans felt "Malwedhe" (which is King Monada's song) deserved the award.

 In December 2019, Master KG released the song "Jerusalema", featuring Nomcebo Zikode.
 In mid-2020, it went viral online, charting internationally and spawning a remix with Burna Boy.
 The video of "Jerusalema" was taken down on YouTube on the late hours of 5 August 2020, but was restored on the following day.
 The song earned him the MTV Europe Music Awards, NJR Music Awards in France, Feather Awards, and African Muzik Magazine Awards.
 The song Jerusalem also caused a stir after nomcebo zikode claimed it's her song whereas she was featured on it and it caused misunderstanding between the two when nomcebo wanted more percentage of the royalties.

 He signed a record deal with Elektra France.
-At 2020 edition of African Muzik Magazine Awards he took-home three awards Best Male Southern Africa, Best Collaboration, Song of the Year and Artist of the Year Award.
+At the 2020 edition of African Muzik Magazine Awards he took-home three awards Best Male Southern Africa, Best Collaboration, Song of the Year and Artist of the Year Award.